Music appreciation: Music appreciation in media

 Music appreciation can be applied to all kinds of musical performance, including live musical theatre.

 Music can be appreciated in diverse mediums such as cinematography, theatre, and dance.
 For the post-millennial generation, music is now a commonplace integration with our lifestyles, and students studying music appreciation should seek to establish the underlying messages of artistic intent within their indirect consumption of musicology.

-Music is wholistically variable and evolves to accommodate its medium.
-By introducing the medium of film, students learn to understand how the concept of music accompanying visual media can be applied to skills of composition and develop a more wholistic understanding of the influences of musical techniques by analysing film music.
+Music is holistically variable and evolves to accommodate its medium.
+By introducing the medium of film, students learn to understand how the concept of music accompanying visual media can be applied to skills of composition and develop a more holistic understanding of the influences of musical techniques by analysing film music.
 In associating different genres of film media to musical media, we can ascertain similarities in musical conventions and various influences of more classical music at a narrative level.

 For those undertaking further education in the music theory field, exposure to live performances and musical media is beneficial in providing a real-world understanding of the applications of music appreciation.
 Students should consider what makes music memorable, and establish links between compositional techniques in a film score and the intended accompanying narrative.
 They delve into the compositional process by observing musical relevance within the context of a larger work and learn to examine how musicians develop unique style or meaning.
 Students learn to consider the significance and interpretation of lyrics or musical similarities as a greater whole and discuss meaning for the intended audience.